 Schools must spend the additional funding on improving their provision of PE and sport, but they have the freedom to choose how they do this.

 Department for Education Vision for the Primary PE and Sport Premium

 ALL pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

 To achieve self-sustaining improvement in the quality of PE and sport in primary schools.
-It is important to emphasise that the focus of spending must lead to long lasting impact against the vision (above) that will live on well beyond the Primary PE and Sport Premium funding.
+It is important to emphasise that the focus of spending must lead to long-lasting impact against the vision (above) that will live on well beyond the Primary PE and Sports Premium funding.

 It is expected that schools will see an improvement against the following 5 key indicators:

 - The engagement of all pupils in regular physical activity – kick-starting healthy active lifestyles.

 - The profile of PE and sport being raised across the school as a tool for whole school improvement.